eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

     if (x>100) { print("big"); }
 <!-- cat: } -->

 OK, so here are the examples.

+### Conditionals

 The `if/else` statement is totally traditional:

 <!-- cat: void m(Integer x) { -->
     if (x>100) {